Kiwi Camara: Career

 Prior to enrolling at Harvard Law School, Camara completed legal research and worked as an information systems specialist for Cades Schutte Fleming and Wright.

 In 2007, he relocated to Houston, where he co-founded the law firm Camara & Sibley with business partner Joe Sibley in 2009.
 The duo became friends after meeting on their first day attending Harvard, and represented defendant Jammie Thomas-Rasset in the first file-sharing copyright infringement lawsuit in the U.S. brought by major record labels to be tried by a jury.
 The firm also represented Psystar Corporation in the copyright infringement case Apple v.
 Psystar (2009).

-Camara founded the legal technology company DISCO in Houston in 2013, and relocated the company's headquarters to Austin, Texas, in 2018.
-He continues to serve as chief executive officer, as of 2021.
+Camara founded the legal technology company CS Disco in Houston in 2013, and relocated the company's headquarters to Austin, Texas, in 2018.
+CS Disco went public on the NYSE under the ticker LAW in 2021 at a market cap of almost $2 billion.

+In 2022, Camara's total compensation from CS Disco was $110 million, making him the ninth highest paid CEO in the US that year.

+On September 11, 2023, CS Disco announced that Camara had resigned as CEO and Board Director.
+According to a Wall Street Journal news exclusive, then carried by other services, Camara left under duress after being accused of a pattern of sexual harassment and retaliation against female employees, leaving behind compensation in the order of US$100 million in the form of unused stock options.

-Personal life and recognition
+Awards and recognition

 The Philippines awarded Camara its Jose Rizal Certificate of Achievement while he was in college and later, in 2005, recognized him with a Presidential Commendation.